yiisoft/docs/guide/en/start/forms.md

 # Working with Forms

 This section continues to improve on "Saying Hello".
-Instead of using URL we will now ask user for a message via form.
+Instead of using URL, you will now ask user for a message via form.

 Through this tutorial, you will learn how to: